Data-Portofolio/Pizza-Sales-Data-Analysis/README.md

 #### Explanation:

-* `The Best-Selling pizzas` based on the highest sales are **The Classic Deluxe**, which sold **2,453 boxe**, contributing approximately ~10% of the total revenue, followed by The Barbecue Chicken, The Hawaiian, The Pepperoni, and The Thai Chicken.
+* `The Best-Selling pizzas` based on the highest sales are **The Classic Deluxe**, which sold **2,453 boxes**, contributing approximately ~10% of the total revenue, followed by The Barbecue Chicken, The Hawaiian, The Pepperoni, and The Thai Chicken.
 The 5th best-selling pizzas are **Chicken and Classic pizza categories**.
 *  Conversely, `the Worst-Selling Pizzas` is **The Brie Carre** with **490 boxes** sold.
 This is likely due to it being the most expensive pizza type, with the small size priced at **$23.65**.
 For the worst-selling pizzas, **the Supreme category** has poor sales performance.